Hydrozoans and death

 Every time Your cells duplicate/reproduce they make about 120,000 mistakes which leads to tumors and cancer and apart from the fading of telomere in our DNA.
 (More details

-These jellyfish also have an ability to go back in it's life cycle like growing into polyp again from the medusa stage/phase and then split/morph into 10-15 more jellyfishes, this is like cloning but not by humans; natural.
+These jellyfish also have an ability to go back in it's life cycle like growing into polyp again from the medusa stage/phase and then split/morph into 10-15 more jellyfishes, this is like cloning but not done by humans; natural.
 There so many other bizarre traits of this species like Cellular Trans-differentiation seen nowhere else in the animal and plant kingdom.

 Cellular Trans-differentiation is nothing but .................................